OpenSkool/OpenSkool/app/README.md

 #### Source files

 - `src/**/*.vue`: Our App code which contains GraphQL Documents that describe how we query the API.
   - Use `dev:generate` to generate TypeScript types that match our documents.
-This is done automatically and continuously when running the Api during development.
+This is done automatically and continuously when running the App during development.

 #### Generated files